 Flat roofs are an affordable choice for both commercial and residential properties.
 Today’s materials and installation techniques are more advanced than ever before.
 They do an excellent job of protecting properties and last for a long time, making them a practical alternative to traditional pitched roofs.

 As long as the right materials are used and they are professionally installed, roofs like these can last for a long time.
 Like any roof system, flat roofs need to be properly maintained to prevent problems from occurring over time.

 Here are a couple of common misconceptions about flat roofs:

 One common myth in the roofing industry is that it is harder to replace a flat roof than a standard pitched roof.
-In the past, flat roofs were made up of many layers, requiring a lot of extra labor to remove them.
-Today, however, the materials used to construct flat roofs are much more efficient, requiring fewer layers.
-This makes it easier to replace than they were in the past.
+In the past, flat roofs were made up of many layers, requiring a lot of extra labor to remove.
+Today, however, the materials used to construct flat roofs are much more efficient, requiring fewer layers and making them easier to replace than in the past.

-Flat Roofs Are More Likely To Leak Or To Experience Water Damage
+Flat Roofs Are More Likely to Leak or Experience Water Damage

 Some of the most common problems encountered with flat roofs can easily be prevented.
 Issues like leaking, pooling, and rot can be avoided through professional installation and proper maintenance.
 As long as the roof is installed correctly and well cared for, problems like these usually aren’t a concern.